 Lighting is important in navigating a home.
-If you cannot see where you are going, it’s harder to avoid running into furniture, walls, etc. Can the kitchen, hallways, and bathroom be navigated?
+If you cannot see where you are going, it’s harder to avoid running into furniture and walls.
+Even for those that can manage stairs – dark stairways are just screaming for a missed step!

-is the practice of making a home accessible to the majority of people, regardless of age or limitations.
-There are a multitude of strategies that can be implemented to make a home work for the majority of people.
+A home cannot accommodate every ailment or limitation a human can acquire, but there are accessible design strategies that can improve accessibility.
+Universal design is the practice of making a home accessible to the majority of people, regardless of age or limitations.
+There are a multitude of strategies that can be implemented.
 When considering your next remodeling project or building a new home, talk to your designer about strategies on how to improve accessibility.